hasura/ndc-azure-cosmos-connector/README.md

 HASURA_DDN_PAT=$(ddn auth print-pat) docker compose up --build --watch
 ```

-The schema of the database can be viewed at http://localhost:8081/schema.

 ### 5. Create the Hasura metadata

 In a new terminal tab from your project's root directory run: